Last updated on April 9th, 2025 at 10:26 am

 Lyon Street Steps

-The section of stairs between Green and Vallejo are incredibly steep and nothing too special.
-But when you reach the landing you’ll see the base of the second portion of the steps.
+The set of steps between Green and Vallejo is incredibly steep and nothing too special.
+But when you reach the landing, you’ll see the base of the second portion of the steps.

-This portion of the staircase is lined with gardens, incredibly large homes, and when you reach Broadway, you’ll have awesome views of the Palace of Fine Arts and the Bay.
+This portion of the staircase is lined with beautiful gardens and impressively large homes.
+It’s nice to imagine what life is like in those homes.
+When you reach Broadway, you’ll have amazing views of the Palace of Fine Arts and the Bay.

-There is also one of the sculpture hearts located here that can be found throughout the city.
+Additionally, one of the sculpture hearts is located here that can be found throughout the city.

 If you don’t want to climb any of the staircases but want to see what all the fuss is about, park on Broadway and simply enjoy the view.